kor-al/episodic-control-pong-game/README.md

 A KNN search is implemented using a KDtree from the FLANN library from OpenCV 3.0.
 * may be it should be replaced with the nanoflann library
 ### Backup
-A calculated QECtable is saved (serialized) to a file 'archive.xml'.
+A calculated QECtable is saved (serialized) to a .xml archive.
 This file is quite heavy (~47 MB) but still readable.
 To decrease its size, a binary archive can be used.
 A small summary is also written to .txt file simultaneously with the archive.

 ## Tuning parameters